-If any of these symptoms exist or you suspect anaphylactic shock, then medical treatment should be sought immediately via 999 emergency services.
+If any of these symptoms exist or you suspect anaphylactic shock, then medical treatment should be sought immediately via 999 emergency services as it can be life-threatening.
 If you are experienced in using one, then an adrenaline auto-injector can be used at the first signs of anaphylaxis.

-In the next few sections we’ll explain some of the most common allergic reaction compensation claims we deal with.
+In the next few sections, we’ll explain some of the most common claims of this type that we deal with.
 It is important to note however that we can help with claims not listed here as well so if you don’t see an allergic reaction that you’ve had listed, please call us to discuss your individual case.

 Food Allergy Compensation Claims

 We can help with food allergy claims that have happened in a restaurant, bar, fast food outlet or even for takeaway food bought in a supermarket or coffee shop and could be caused by insufficient labelling or cross-contamination where food is stored or cooked in the same place as an allergen has previously been used.

 Common food allergies include:

 Other allergies involving food exist and if any allergen is used in the preparation or as an ingredient in a meal then the product or menu should clearly indicate that this is the case.
 If the allergen isn’t highlighted, then you may have a valid reason to claim compensation against the company that sold you the product.

 If you’ve suffered an allergic reaction to nuts and believe a third party were to blame, you may be wondering ‘can I claim compensation for an allergic reaction?’.
 To learn more, check out the next section or get in touch today.

 Nut allergies are one of the most common types of food allergies seen in the UK and can lead to very serious symptoms which can result in in-hospital treatment and, in some unfortunate cases, fatalities.